macadminsdotorg/codeofconduct/Incident_Process.md

-# The MacAdmins Slack Incident Process
+# The Mac Admins Slack Incident Process

 Our brief governing philosophy: